SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 This collection caters to a broad audience, from frontend developers and UI/UX designers to enthusiasts who appreciate interactive and aesthetically pleasing web elements.
 The variety of effects ensures that whether you prefer sleek and minimal animations or bold, attention-grabbing transformations, there’s an option to fit your project’s style.

+This base CSS defines consistent styling for all buttons in the project using CSS custom properties for flexibility and reusability.
+The :root section sets two variables: --button-width and --button-height, which control the default dimensions of the buttons.
+The .button class then applies these values along with additional styling to ensure a clean and modern appearance.
+Padding and font size provide comfortable spacing and readability, while border: none and border-radius: 10px give the button smooth, rounded corners.
+The cursor: pointer makes it clear the button is interactive, and margin: 10px ensures consistent spacing between multiple buttons.
+This setup creates a solid foundation that can be extended or customised for different hover animations throughout the project.

 You can check them out [here!](https://sasantazayoni.github.io/Advanced-Button-Hover-Animations/)